Dosing 101: 18g vs 20g Baskets – Which One to Use?

 For Breville Barista Express Owners

-Start with: Your included 2-cup single wall basket (rated for ~18g)
+Start with: The included 2-cup single wall basket (rated for ~18g)

 Why not 20g?
 The Breville’s 54mm portafilter limits basket depth.
 A 20g basket may have inadequate headspace in some shots.